-- Marketing-speak - (e.g. "This product is the BEST.
-Nothing in the world is better than this and I can guarantee you that everything else is second-rate.")
+- Marketing-speak.
+For example, "This product is the BEST.
+Nothing in the world is better than this and I can guarantee you that everything else is second-rate".

-- Personal details or contact details (names, phone numbers, etc.).
+- Personal details or contact details, such as names and phone numbers.

 Before you write a review, make sure you read through our Posting Guidelines.
 The better your review follows our Posting Guidelines, the more likely it will be processed and published faster.

 If your review does not meet our Posting Guidelines, it may be knocked back.
-So, it's best to read through the guidelines carefully and make sure your review is fine according to our guidelines.
+That's why it's best to read through the guidelines carefully and make sure your review follows our guidelines.

 I bought this smartphone last week.
 It works really well and has a lot of apps of it.
 The price was also good.

 Build: I bought this smartphone last week for $399.
 Its build quality is really good and feels solid in my hands.
 I think the screen size is a little too big (hard to use with one hand) but it's hard to tell since I've only had the phone for a few days and my last phone had a smaller screen.